 It's equally critical that suppliers calculate and communicate future residual inventory when their clients redesign or phase out a product.
 This will help them understand the cost implications of the decision.

 For example, at RBB we help clients navigate the cost effects at the end of a product’s lifecycle.
-According to the plan we made up-front, when RBB holds excess parts used on a product for over the specified period of time and another order is not forthcoming, a residual inventory report is run to inform the customer of the parts we still have on hand.
-At that point or customer can decide to place an order to consume these parts in a final run or make disposition of the parts in another way.
+When we know another order isn't forthcoming, we run a residual inventory report that shows the excess parts we still have on hand.
+At that point, our client can decide to either place an order to consume these parts in a final run or dispose of the parts in another way.

 When running a large number of unique assemblies, it's imperative to have a method in place to consistently communicate residual inventory levels for the benefit of both the contract manufacturer and customers.
 This includes keeping everyone informed of part lead times, delivery hurdles, material obsolescence, and options to reduce leftover parts.